Connect With Us

 Each morning during Chapel services, we offer Nursery, Childcare and Kids Klub, and Teen Ministry for children from birth to the teen years.
 Extended programming called “Chapter Two” is available Monday – Friday from 10:30 a.m. – noon for children going into 1st – 5th grades.
 Nursery care is also provided during the evening concerts and Wednesday night service.

 IS THERE A CURFEW FOR CHILDREN?

-Yes and No!
-There is never any curfew when they are with you, but children without adult supervision do have an 11:00 p.m. curfew.
-Our own staff needs rest so that they can serve you well, and so do your kids.
+Yes and No. There is never any curfew when they are with you, but children without adult supervision do have an 11:00 p.m. curfew.
 Camp quiet time is observed from 11:00 p.m. until 7:00 a.m.
-Thanks for helping.

-You are welcome to bring your boat to Camp, but call me at 518-548-4311 ext.
+You are welcome to bring your boat to Camp, but call us at 518-548-4311 ext.
 0 to assure a place for your boat.
-Boats must be 24’ in length or less.
+Boats can be up to 24 feet in length.
 If you plan to moor your boat, be sure to bring your own mooring anchors.
-After you launch your boat, there is a convenient and safe place to store your boat trailer.
+Alternatively, you can dock your boat at our marina for a nominal fee.
+After you launch your boat, we provide a convenient and safe place to store its trailer.
 Please obey all NY State safety regulations.
-You will be given a copy of accepted Lake Pleasant boat etiquette when you arrive at the Welcome Center.
+You will be given a copy of expected Lake Pleasant boat etiquette when you arrive at the Welcome Center.
 Guest safety is a priority, and we need everyone’s cooperation!